Planning to Visit Key West? Stay on Stock Island

 THE PERRY HOTEL KEY WEST

-View of the Perry Hotel pool from our balcony – notice the private pool cabanas!
+View of the Perry Hotel pool from our balcony.
 The Salty Oyster Bar is just beyond the pool.

 The industrial-chic, modern yet rustic design of this hotel was a collaboration between the owner/manager family, the Weisners (of Cafe Tu Tu Tango fame) and Key West architect Tom Pope.
 Interior designer Blair Weisner, granddaughter of patriarch ‘Woody’ Weisner – who brought Miami its first 5-star hotel in the 1970s – headed up the design team to bring the maritime-inspired feel to the project.
 The hotel’s name comes from Commodore Matthew C. Perry who in the 1820s commanded the USS Shark to Key West and declared the Keys as U.S. soil.